 And don’t forget, if you do go off track this Easter, the best thing to do is to draw a line under it and move on.
 Start afresh the next day.
 Prep your meals, hydrate, schedule in some exercise and stick to your SmartPoints allowance.

-Access all the support at your fingertips on Instagram, the WW website, Connect (within the WW App), Facebook and of course your Wellness Workshops.
+Access all the support at your fingertips on Instagram, the WW website, Connect (within the WW App), Facebook and of course your Workshops.
 And don’t worry, it’s another six months before the Christmas chocs hit the shelves again!